NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 * __Upload Entities__: Upload an entity into the user's browser, at this point nothing is submitted to the project workspace.
 * __Validate Entities__: Send an entity to the GDC backend to validate its content (see below).

-The 'Entity Validation' stage acts as a safeguard against submitting incorrectly formatted entities to the GDC Data Submission Portal.
+The __Validate Entities__ stage acts as a safeguard against submitting incorrectly formatted data to the GDC Data Submission Portal.
 During the validation stage, the GDC API will validate the content of uploaded entities against the Data Dictionary to detect potential errors.
 Invalid entities will not be processed and must be corrected by the user and re-uploaded before being accepted.
 A validation error report provided by the system can be used to isolate and correct errors.

 Choosing _'UPLOAD'_ from the project dashboard will open the Upload Data Wizard.

 [![GDC Submission Wizard Upload Files](images/GDC_Submission_Wizard_Upload_2.png)](images/GDC_Submission_Wizard_Upload_2.png "Click to see the full image.")

 Files containing one or more entities can be added either by clicking on _'CHOOSE FILE(S)'_ or using drag and drop.
-Files can be removed from the Upload Data Wizard by clicking on the _'garbage can'_ icon next to the file.
+Files can be removed from the Upload Data Wizard by clicking on the garbage can icon next to the file.

 #### 2. Validate Entities